-When possible, a school nurse may be available to assist with administering medications and tending to students who become sick or injured at school.
+A school nurse is on staff to assist with administering medications and tending to students who become sick or injured at school.
 The nurse will not diagnose illness.
 All diagnoses must be made through your primary care physician.

 Medications

 An "Authorization for Prescription Medication to be Taken During School Hours" form must be completed by a physician, signed by both doctor and parent, and returned to the school before any prescription medication can be administered at school.
 Medication must be brought to the school by an adult.
 No medications may be sent with a child.
 All medications must be in the original container with the child's name, date, time, and dosage amount displayed on the label.
 Please do not indicate "give as needed."
 In order to administer over-the-counter medications, parents must give authorization in the medical section of their FACTS family portal.
 Telephone authorizations are not permitted.